carpentries/instructor-training/files/rubric.md

 09. Country: [--pulldown--]

-10. [_] This a smaller, remote, or less affluent institution.
+10. [_] This a small, remote, or under-resourced institution.
-  *Software and Data Carpentry strive to make workshops accessible to as many people as possible, in as wide a variety of situations as possible.*
+  *The Carpentries strive to make workshops accessible to as many people as possible, in as wide a variety of situations as possible.*